Helping you protect your relationship with your child.

 Miller Law Group, P.C. is here to protect your best interests while also acting in the best interests of your children.
 Child custody—or parenting plans, as they are often called—are a hot-button issue in many divorce cases.
 Our Massachusetts child custody attorneys know how to best handle these delicate situations by striking a balance between remaining focused on the needs of clients and being sensitive to the children involved.
 All of our clients not only get representation from a skilled child custody lawyer, but they also gain the support and intellectual capital of our entire group of family law attorneys.
 Our team regularly meets to discuss the progress of individual cases.
 The family lawyers at Miller Law Group, P.C. have handled hundreds of child custody cases throughout Massachusetts.

-At Miller Law Group, P.C., our legal team has decades of combined experience.
-If you are facing a child custody or parenting plan issue, contact Miller Law Group for a free case review to discuss representation.
+Our legal team has decades of combined experience.
+If you are facing a child custody or parenting plan issue, contact us for a free case review to discuss representation.

 - Which parent is more involved in the day-to-day